silsgah/substack-newsletters-search/README.md

 This repository contains a complete backend for ingestion, indexing, search, and answer generation.
 It is designed for developers and teams who want a working RAG stack with real-world integrations (Qdrant, Supabase, Prefect, FastAPI) and multi-provider LLM support.

-**Goals:**
-- Provide a robust pipeline to ingest and store newsletter articles.
-- Generate and index embeddings for semantic search.
-- Offer REST APIs and an optional Gradio UI for search and question answering.
-- Support multiple LLM providers and streaming/non-streaming responses.

 **Quick links:**
 - FastAPI entry: `src/api/main.py`